nusco/narjillos/backlog.md

 ###Genetist

-* Each body segment's amplitude is genetically determined °°
+* Narjillo's color is an expression of its behaviour (amplitude, phase, etc) °°
 * Narjillo's skewing is genetically determined °°
-* Narjillo's color is an expression of its behaviour (amplitude, phase, etc)
 * Whole-body size gene
 * View Narjillo's evolutionary path
 * Mutation rate is controlled by genes (this is what happens in nature)